-1. If you get emergency or urgently needed health care from an out-of-network provider
+1. If you get emergency or urgently needed healthcare from an out-ofnetwork provider

 You should ask the provider to bill the plan.
-Call Member Services or your Care Partner if you need help.
+Call Member Services or your care partner if you need help.

 - If you pay the full amount when you get the care, ask us to make sure you get paid back.
-Send us the bill and proof of any payment you made. - If you get a bill from the provider asking for payment that you think you do not owe, send us the bill, and if you paid all or part of the bill, proof of any payment you made. - If the provider should be paid, we will pay the provider directly. - If you have already paid for the service, we will make sure you get paid back.
+Send us the bill and proof of any payment you made. - If you get a bill from the provider asking for payment that you think you do not owe, send us the bill, and if you paid all or part of the bill, proof of any payment you made. - o If the provider should be paid, we will pay the provider directly. - If you have already paid for the service, we will make sure you get paid back.

-2. If a provider in Commonwealth Care Alliance's network sends you a bill
+2. If a provider in CCA One Care's network sends you a bill

 Network providers must always bill the plan.
-Show your Commonwealth Care Alliance Member ID Card when you get any services or prescriptions.
-Improper/inappropriate billing occurs when a provider (such as a doctor or hospital) bills you more than the plan's cost-sharing amount for services.
+Show your CCA One Care Member ID Card when you get any services or prescriptions.
+Improper/inappropriate billing occurs when a provider (such as a doctor or hospital) bills you more than the plan's cost sharing amount for services.
 Call Member Services if you get any bills.

-- Because Commonwealth Care Alliance pays the entire cost for your services, you are not responsible for paying any costs.
+- Because CCA One Care pays the entire cost for your services, you are not responsible for paying any costs.
 Providers should not bill you anything for these services. - If you ever get a bill from a network provider, do not pay the bill.
 Send us the bill.
 We will contact the provider directly and take care of the problem. - If you have already paid a bill from a network provider, send us the bill and proof of any payment you made.
 We will help you get paid back for your covered services.